 The best way to buy a phone is through a carrier or authorized retailer.
 AT&T offers used and refurbished phones on our website.
 With many secondary market sales, purchases are final.
 So if there is a problem with the device, you may not be able to get your money back, unlike buying from a carrier or authorized retailer.

 If you don’t go through a carrier, here are a few simple and smart tips to help make sure the device you buy is not stolen and will work on your carrier’s network.

 Buy from a reputable venue or seller.
 Even if using one of the well-known online sales sites, make sure to review the site’s policies and safeguards, including return policies, to better protect buyers from scams.

 Listings, no matter the site, should feature some basic information about the device.
 Original carrier, color, model number, storage capacity, condition and an original proof of purchase should all be provided.
 The listing should include a photo of the actual device, not an official product shot of that phone model.

 Ask the seller for the International Mobile Equipment Identity, or IMEI, number or photos of the device displaying its unique IMEI number from the settings screen.
 Every phone has a unique number and new phones have a 15-digit IMEI.
 Cell phone carriers keep a record of IMEI numbers activated on their network.
 The company can disable phones reported stolen, making the device unusable even if the SIM card is changed.
-If the seller is unwilling to share this info, that's a red flag the device maybe stolen.
+Check the IMEI here.
+If the seller is unwilling to share this info, that's a red flag the device maybe stolen or under contract.

 When it comes to buying other things, like connection services or data plans, ones you buy from a nonauthorized retailer may work for a while.
 But if they’re stolen or unauthorized, they can suddenly be turned off with little or no warning and you lose service.